-Yes, they can naturally be blue.
+Yes, they can be two-toned.

 We thought that tidbit was as good a time as ever to consider the lobster.
 Herewith, 11 totally essential facts: